mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Association

 An Association is a container for all the state necessary for a local endpoint to communicate with a remote endpoint in an explicitly multipath environment.
-It contains a set of Paths, certificate(s) for identifying the remote endpoint, certificate(s) and key(s) for identifying the local endpoint to the remote endpoint, and any cached cryptographic state for the communication to the remote endpoint.
+It contains a set of Paths, a remote endpoint identity (allowing authentication of that endpoint), a local endpoint identity (allowing the local endpoint to authenticate itself to remotes), and any persistent cryptographic state for the communication to the remote endpoint.
 An Association may have one or more Streams active at any given time.
 Objects are sent to Associations, as well.

 Note that, in contrast to current SOCK_STREAM sockets, Associations are meant to be relatively long-lived.
 The lifetime of an Association is not bound to